permaweb/ao-cookbook/src/guides/aos/pingpong.md

     Handlers.utils.hasMatchingData("ping"),
     Handlers.utils.reply("pong")
   ),

-  Handlers.add(
-    "rabbithole",
-    Handlers.utils.hasMatchingData("Morpheus?"),
-    Handlers.utils.reply("I am here.
-You are finally awake.
-Are you ready to see how far the rabbit hole goes?")
-  )
   ```

-- This line of code does three things:
+- This lua script does three things:
   1. It adds a new handler named "pingpong".
   2. It uses `Handlers.utils.hasMatchingData("ping")` to check if incoming messages contain the data "ping".
   3. If the message contains "ping", `Handlers.utils.reply("pong")` automatically sends back a message with the data "pong".